Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

         RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

-It is guaranteed that at least one, but potentially more edges fulfill the condition.
-All of the above filters can be defined on vertices in the exact same way.
+This guarantees that at least one, but possibly more, edges fulfill the condition.
+You can apply all the above filters to vertices in the same way.

-## Filtering on the path vs. Filtering on Vertices or Edges
+## Comparing Path Filtering vs. Vertex or Edge Filtering

-Filtering on the path influences the Iteration on your graph.
-If certain conditions aren't met, the traversal may stop continuing along this path.
+Path filtering affects the iteration on your graph.
+If certain conditions are not met, then the traversal might stop continuing along this path.

-In contrast filters on vertex or edge only express whether you're interested in the actual value of these documents.
-Thus, it influences the list of returned documents (if you return v or e) similar as specifying a non-null `min` value.
-If you specify a min value of 2, the traversal over the first two nodes of these paths has to be executed - you just won't see them in your result array.
+In contrast, filters on vertices or edges only determine whether you're interested in the actual value of these documents.
+This influences the list of returned documents (if you return `v` or `e`) similar to specifying a non-null `min` value.
+If you specify a `min` value of 2, then the traversal over the first two nodes of these paths has to be executed - you just won't see them in your result array.

-Similar are filters on vertices or edges - the traverser has to walk along these nodes, since you may be interested in documents further down the path.
+Filters on vertices or edges are similar - the traverser has to walk along these nodes since you may be interested in documents further down the path.